 – not being able to stop or give up as it feels too hard.

-If you are worried, you can take an on-line quiz to assess whether you might have a problem.
+If you are worried, you can take an online quiz to assess whether you might have a problem.
+The results won’t be shared with anyone, it’s just for your own information.

 What impact does it have?

 Gambling addictions, like any other addiction, can take over your life.
-Young people may not be aware of the risks associated with gambling or the harmful impacts of problem gambling.
 Bad things that can happen include:

 – losing money that you need to spend on other things such as lunch money, bus fares, clothing etc.;